csommerl/new_project4/README.md

     - [ ] **prevent users who are not logged on from clicking "Like"**
     - [x] unliking not working sometimes
     - [ ] remove `csrf exempt`?
+    - [ ] no like button if not logged in

 ## My Possible Features
 - [ ] Use React?